 • 2 Tablespoons lemon

 Combine the autumn olive juice and pulp with the sugar in a large pot.
-Bring to a simmer over high heat, stirring to dissolve the sugar.
-Cook, stirring occasionally as it thickens and skimming off any foam.
+Bring to a simmer over high heat, stirring often to dissolve the sugar.
+Cook, stirring occasionally as it thickens, and skim off any foam.
 When the mixture can coat the back of a spoon, add the lemon juice, and stir more often, especially if you still see a clear liquid along with the thicker jam.
 Stirring helps incorporate it, while some cooks off.
 Continue to cook until the jam is thick, lowering the heat a little if scorching is a problem.
-This jam behaves rather differently from most, so I don’t use a thermometer to see whether setting-point (220’F) has been reached.
+This jam behaves rather differently from most, so I don’t use a thermometer to see whether setting-point (220°F) has been reached.
 Rely on your eyes for the texture and the taste.
+Transfer the cooked jam to sterilized jars, and add the lids when it has cooled.

 You need to login or register to view and manage your bookmarks.